jon-chun/jon-chun/README.md

 * <a ref="https://link.springer.com/article/10.1007/s42803-023-00069-8">"eXplainable AI with GPT4 for story analysis and generation: A novel framework for diachronic sentiment analysis"</a> Springer International Journal of Digital Humanities 5, 507–532 (2023). https://doi.org/10.1007/s42803-023-00069-8 (Oct 11, 2023)

 The recent development of Transformers and large language models (LLMs) offer unique opportunities to work with natural language.
 They bring a degree of understanding and fluidity far surpassing previous language models, and they are rapidly progressing.
 They excel at representing and interpreting ideas and experiences that involve complex and subtle language and are therefore ideal for Computational Digital Humanities research.
 This paper briefly surveys how XAI can be used to augment two Computational Digital Humanities research areas relying on LLMs: (a) diachronic text sentiment analysis and (b) narrative generation.
 We also introduce a novel XAI greybox ensemble for diachronic sentiment analysis generalizable to any AI classification data points within a structured time series.
 Under human-in-the-loop supervision (HITL), this greybox ensemble combines the high performance of SOTA blackbox models like gpt-4–0613 with the interpretability, efficiency, and privacy-preserving nature of whitebox models.
 Two new local (EPC) and global (ECC) metrics enable multi-scale XAI at both the local and global levels.
 This greybox ensemble framework extends the SentimentArcs framework with OpenAI’s latest GPT models, new metrics and a modified supervisory HITL workflow released as open source software at https://github.com/jon-chun/SentimentArcs-Greybox.

-* "Augmenting Narrative Generation with Visual Imagery Using Integrated Prompt Engineering (ChatGPT, DALL-E 2)", Narrative 2023, March 1-4th, Dallas, TX -[Narrative Society](https://www.thenarrativesociety.org/2023-confere)
+* <a href="https://www.academia.edu/100561565/How_to_Identify_Understand_and_Analyze_ChatGPT_AI_Narratives">"How to Identify, Understand, and Analyze ChatGPT AI Narratives"</a> Narrative 2023, March 1-4th, Dallas, TX

-* "Exploring the Black Box: Narrative XAI (eXplainable AI)", [International Journal of Digital Humanities (IJDH)](https://www.springer.com/journal/42803) 2023 Special Issue on "Reproducibility and Explainability in Digital Humanities"
+* "Augmenting Narrative Generation with Visual Imagery Using Integrated Prompt Engineering (ChatGPT, DALL-E 2)", Narrative 2023, March 1-4th, Dallas, TX -[Narrative Society](https://www.thenarrativesociety.org/2023-conference)

 * Roundtable: <a href="https://github.com/jon-chun/generative_ai_roundtable">"Generative AI Art and Writing: ChatGPT and Generative AI Art: How it Works, Where It's Going, and What It Means for Our Future"</a> (video and links to generative AI resources), 17th January 2023, AI DHColab, Kenyon College, Gambier, OH